hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 ## Purpose and Context

-The introduction of the Threshold Signature Scheme (TSS) necessitates a new mechanism for managing node participation in consensus and block signing.
+The introduction of the Threshold Signature Scheme (TSS) requires a new mechanism for managing node participation in consensus and block signing.
 Roster, an immutable subset of the address book, will provide this mechanism, ensuring efficient and secure key management for TSS operations.
 This proposal attempts to provide a specification for the behavior of rosters starting from their creation from the Candidate Address Book (CAB) to their terminal state within the TSS specification.
+A roster reaches a terminal state when it is either adopted by the platform or replaced by a new roster.

 The Future Address Book (FAB) is a dynamic list maintained within the App that reflects the desired future state of the network's nodes.
 It will be continuously updated by HAPI transactions, such as those that create, update, or delete